Most interesting landmarks of Chatham Islands

 Like many remote islands of the Pacific ocean, Chatham islands are endowed with many unique species of plants and animals.
 But the greatest international acclaim have acquired unique monuments of culture – dendroglyphs which were created by Moriori people in the 16th – 19th centuries.
 Mysterious dendroglyphs as well as some petroglyph sites serve as a testimony of this interesting culture.

-Impenetrable forests and peatlands
+Impenetrable forest and peatlands

 Significant part of islands has been changed by human activities, mainly grazing.

-Nevertheless the southern tablelands of the large Rehoa island, as well as several more locations still contain primeval forests and shrublands.
+Nevertheless the southern tablelands of the large Rehoa island, as well as several more locations still contain primeval forest and shrublands.
 Several interesting endemic and rare species of birds live here.
 Unfortunately rather many species are extinct since the arrival of people – including a local species of penguin and swan.
-Close to 200 species of insects are found only here: in summer nights the ground of natural forests is swarming with beetles, cocroaches, spiders and wetas.
+Close to 200 species of insects are found only here: in summer nights the ground of natural forest is swarming with beetles, cocroaches, spiders and wetas.
 Even a unique freshwater fish Neochanna rekohua has been found in two small lakes of the wild south tablelands of Rehoa island in 1994.